Brand Marketing Visa Sponsorship Jobs in Washington

 Which companies sponsor visas for brand marketers in Washington?

 Microsoft, Amazon, Starbucks, Expedia, and Nordstrom are among the most active visa sponsors for marketing roles in Washington.
-These companies have established immigration programs and regularly file H-1B petitions for brand marketing positions.
+These companies have established immigration programs and regularly file H-1B visa petitions for brand marketing positions.
 Smaller consumer brands and tech companies in the Seattle area also sponsor, though less frequently and often on a case-by-case basis.

 Which visa types are most common for brand marketing roles in Washington?